 From Stigma to Support: The Evolution of Cannabis Advocacy

 The cannabis plant has been used for medicinal and recreational purposes for thousands of years.
-However, in modern times, it has been heavily stigmatized and criminalized.
-The War on Drugs, which began in the 1970s in the United States, intensified this stigma and made it difficult for advocates to promote the health benefits of cannabis.
+However in modern times it has been heavily stigmatized and criminalized around the world.
+The War on Drugs, which began in the 1970s in the United States, intensified this stigma and made it difficult for advocates to promote the health benefits of cannabis or to do research.

 The Beginning of Cannabis Advocacy

-In the 1990s, the medical marijuana movement began to gain momentum.
-California became the first state to legalize medical marijuana in 1996, and many other states followed suit.
+In the 1990s the medical marijuana movement began to gain momentum.
+California became the first state to legalize medical marijuana in 1996 and many other states followed suit.
+In 2023 there are twenty four states where you can smoke cannabis legally.
 This marked a turning point in the way cannabis was perceived by the public and led to a much-needed shift in cannabis advocacy.

 The Evolution of Cannabis Advocacy